ronithk/secrets/README.md

 3. Look for a 1Password item in that vault that matches `hello-world`.
 4. Look for all the "password" fields in that item and export them as environment variables.

+---
-In the future, you will be able to make separate "sections" within an item and switch between them using a `--profile` flag.
+Additionally, you create separate "sections" within a 1Password item and switch between them using the `--profile` or `-p` flag.
 This is useful, for example, if you need different environment variables for dev, staging, production, etc.

-We will also add support for other sources of secrets besides 1Password, such as a private git repository.

 # Usage
 To inject secrets into your environment at runtime, wrap your command with `secrets run`.
 For example, lets say you have a python project that you're running with `poetry run python main.py`.
 To inject your secrets: